spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 ## Overview

-Elastigroup and Ocean automatically revert existing instances using reserved capacity (RI) and savings plans (SP) to spot instances or other commitment deals wherever a reservation is needed elsewhere in your AWS account.
+Ocean Elastigroup and Stateful Node automatically revert existing VMs using reserved instances (RI) and savings plans (SP) to spot VMs or other commitment deals wherever a reservation is needed elsewhere in your Azure account.
 This feature optimizes resource allocation and cost efficiency by continuously adjusting to dynamic environment needs.

-This is in accordance with the Ocean and Elastigroup commitment prioritization mechanism, which prioritizes available reserved instances and savings plan commitments over spot or full-priced on-demand instances.
-This procedure describes how application workloads that require on-demand instances can always benefit from reservations, even if they were previously prioritized for utilization when available.
+This is in accordance with the Ocean, Elastigroup, and Stateful Node commitment prioritization mechanism, which prioritizes available reserved instances and savings plan commitments over spot or full-priced on-demand VMs.
+This procedure describes how application workloads that require on-demand VMs can always benefit from reservations, even if they were previously prioritized for utilization when available.

-You can track dynamic compute commitment utilization and coverage with your AWS Cost Usage report.
+You can track dynamic compute commitment utilization and coverage with your Azure Cost Usage report

 ## Feature Benefits